Saint Anthony’s Auxiliary Holds $5 Jewelry Sale

 Listen to the story

-ALTON - Just in time for Valentine’s Day!
-OSF Saint Anthony’s Auxiliary is sponsoring a jewelry sale – and all items are $5!
+Just in time for Valentine’s Day!
+Saint Anthony’s Auxiliary is sponsoring a jewelry sale – and all items are $5!

+Stop by Saint Clare’s Hospital at 915 East Fifth Street on Monday, February 3, from 7 a.m. to 4 p.m. or by Saint Anthony’s Health Center at #1 Saint Anthony’s Way on Tuesday, February 4, from 7 a.m. to 4 p.m.

 Get The Latest News!